jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 with string 1 the highest pitched (high E) and 6 the lowest (low E).
 The “treble strings” generally refer to the top three strings (1-3).

-Minimal, moveable, 3-note triad chord shapes are found on each group of three consecutive strings (1-3, 2-4, 3-5, and 4-6).
+Minimal, moveable, 3-note triad chord shapes are found on each group of three consecutive strings: the top three (1-3), upper-middle (2-4), lower-middle (3-5), and bottom three (4-6).

 It’s particularly useful to know the following 3-note triads.
 They sound good in a lot of contexts.